Ch1ffr3punk/oc/README.md

 ```
 If you are a respected member of a privacy community and would
 like your public mix node been listed, just mail me the public key
-and mix node address to sacenatorATgmailDOTcom.
+and mix node address along with the nickname of your mix node to:
+sacenatorATgmailDOTcom.

 ## Start endpoint server (handles both multipart and raw POST)
 $ ./ochome-server -p inbox